Research & Publications †

 Innovations & Patents

-Dr. Cheng is a recipient of the Cleveland Clinic 2007 Inventor Award for his investigation of the therapeutic application of gap junction inhibitors in the management of pain.
+Dr. Cheng is a recipient of the Cleveland Clinic 2012 and 2007 Inventor Awards for his achievements and innovations in effective treatment of back pain with a new technique of frequency denervation of the sacroiliac joint.and his investigation of the therapeutic application of gap junction inhibitors in the management of pain.
 He is also the inventor of a wheelchair powered by electrical stimulation of paralyzed leg muscles, designed for patients with spinal cord injury and the elderly.
-He has more recently invented a template designed to improve radiofrequency ablation to treat sacroiliac joint pain.

 Cleveland Clinic physicians and scientists may collaborate with the pharmaceutical or medical device industries to help develop medical breakthroughs or provide medical expertise or education.
 Cleveland Clinic strives to make scientific advances that will benefit patient care and support outside relationships that promise public benefit.
 In order for the discoveries of Cleveland Clinic physicians' and scientists' laboratories and investigations to benefit the public, these discoveries must be commercialized in partnership with industry.
 As experts in their fields, Cleveland Clinic physicians and scientists are often sought after by industry to consult, provide expertise and education.